code-bhuvanesh/EMO-Tunes/README.md

 # EmoTunes: Find Your Emotion-Driven Playlist

 Welcome to EmoTunes, an incredible music app that allows you to discover and enjoy songs based on your current facial emotions.
-Developed by a passionate individual, EmoTunes brings a personalized and immersive musical experience to your fingertips.
+EmoTunes brings a personalized and immersive musical experience to your fingertips.

 ## Features